NachtsternBuild/fastboot-assistant/Anwendung/reboot/README.md

-# Teil der Anwendung
+# Part of the application
-## Aufgaben
+## Tasks
-- Neustart in Fastboot
+- Reboot in Fastboot
-- Neustart in Recovery
+- Reboot in Recovery
+- Reboot with heimdall
-- Neustart
+- Reboot